mustavikhan05/course-finder/tasks.md

 ## Notes on Implementation

-- The system should be efficient with website requests to avoid overloading
+- The system is efficient with website requests to avoid overloading
-- Consider implementing a cache to reduce duplicate web requests
+- Implemented caching to reduce duplicate web requests
-- Course time parsing will need careful attention as format may vary
+- Course time parsing handles various format variations
-- When comparing schedules between runs, focus on changes in availability
+- When comparing schedules between runs, focuses on changes in availability
-- Use clear, color-coded output to highlight changes
+- Uses clear, color-coded output to highlight changes
-- Commit code after each logical component is implemented and tested
+- Code organized into logical components for maintainability